cloudmesh/classes/docs/source/n-resources.rst

 How do I create labels:
      use class000 where 000 is the number of the 0 padded number of your reference in the list bellow.
-Example, assume you have to do reference 11, than your label for that is class011
+Example, assume you have to do reference 11, than your label for that is class011.

+     Add the owner={FIRSTNAME LASTNAME} field in jabref

+     Where FIRSTNAME LASTNAME is your fisrname and lastname

 ::